Omegance: A Single Parameter for Various Granularities in Diffusion-Based Synthesis: Conclusion and Limitation

 \section{Conclusion and Limitation}

 We introduced Omegance, a simple yet effective single-parameter technique for controlling granularity in diffusion model outputs, enabling fine-grained spatial and temporal adjustments to layout complexity and texture richness.
-The method is training-free, architecture-agnostic, and integrates seamlessly with various diffusion-based tasks.
-Extensive experiments demonstrate Omegance's ability in controlling level of detail in text-to-image, image-to-image, and text-to-video generation results.
+The method is training-free and architecture-agnostic and integrates seamlessly with various diffusion-based tasks.
+Extensive experiments demonstrate Omegance's ability to control the level of detail in text-to-image, image-to-image, and text-to-video generation results.
 While Omegance excels at nuanced granularity manipulation and can occasionally correct artifacts or enhance realism, it does not inherently improve the generation quality of the base model, which remains a limitation.
-Nevertheless, we believe this work is valuable for advancing controllable and user-driven content generation, expanding the practical applications of diffusion-based synthesis in real life. {
+However, its simplicity is a strength: Unlike existing methods that require model retraining or complex architecture modifications, Omegance leverages a fundamental operation—noise scaling—in a previously unexplored way to enable effective control over generation granularity.
+By demonstrating its versatility across various tasks, we establish that even a simple modification, when properly applied, can lead to substantial improvements in controllability and user interaction with generative models.
+Nevertheless, we believe this work is valuable for advancing controllable and user-driven content generation, expanding the practical applications of diffusion-based synthesis in real life.

+\textbf{Acknowledgement.} This study is supported under the RIE2020 Industry Alignment Fund Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s).